Love Your Neighbor(hood)

 St. Luke's Eastport Food Pantry

-St. Luke's Episcopal Church provides food to our neighbors every Tuesday at 10:45.
+St. Luke's Episcopal Church is an amazing church across the street.
+St. Luke's provides food to our neighbors every Tuesday at 10:45.
 Click the photo for the church website for more information.

 Creating Communities mission is to design and implement art, music and creativity programs to build expression, personal growth and life skills.
 They have and intend to provided art, educational, snacks and fresh produce for the duration of the stay at home period.
 Click the logo for the homepage, click this link to give.